Tutorial videos that students rewatch before the exam

 2 minutes

-ngram cuts dead air, adds smart zooms on diagrams and UI elements, generates accurate captions, and tightens pacing.
-Review the storyboard and adjust anything before rendering.
+ngram cuts the dead air, smart-zooms on equations and diagrams, generates accurate captions, and applies your course brand.
+Scrub the storyboard and adjust any scene that needs a different angle before render.

 3